 Experts say that one reason is because leads change their email address.
 This seems likely, seeing as the average person changes jobs between 10 and 15 times in their life.
 That’s less than 5 years at most jobs.

-The other reason is that your content becomes irrelevant for a select few per year.
+The other reason is that your content becomes irrelevant for part of your audience each year for other reasons.
 This group stops opening your emails and might even unsubscribe entirely.

 In today’s post, we tackle how to maintain and upkeep your database to retain as many usable contacts as possible.
 We also talk about how to get more contacts to maintain a steadily increasing number.